ddyfad/superlandfix/README.md

 Landfix Type idea and base code from:
 https://github.com/enimmy/not-broken-landfix

-Special thanks to lukah for most of the hud color system and menus and nora for implementing additional features and fixing some handle errors.
+Special thanks to lukah for most of the hud color system and menus, nora for implementing additional features and fixing some handle errors and tommy/woolen for the landfixtoggle idea!